abdulquayumhp/quizian-world/README.md

 #you can participate in this quizian world quize option

-#use barious think for build this website
+#use various think for build this website

 #css framWork :  tailwind,daisyui